 Since the Black Mesa mine closed in 2005 and the Kayenta mine in 2019, efforts to return mined land to its pre-mining condition have been far from successful.
 Moreover, it is still unclear whose responsibility it is to reclaim groundwater aquifers that have been destroyed or depleted due to the mining.
 The window to fix that is closing.
-Peabody has submitted applications for the Black Mesa mine to permanently release the company from reclamation liability on nearly 3,000 acres of land.
+Peabody has submitted applications for the Kayenta mine to permanently release the company from reclamation liability on over 1,500 acres of land.

 OSMRE will hold an in-person public meeting to discuss the two proposed Surface Mining Control and Reclamation Act (SMCRA) performance bond release applications.
-The bond release applications submitted by Peabody Western Coal Company (PWCC) request the release of Phase I bond and liability on 929 acres and Phase II bond and liability on 2,650 acres at the Kayenta Mine.
+The bond release applications submitted by Peabody Western Coal Company (PWCC) request the release of Phase I bond and liability on 305 acres of J19 and J21, and Phase II bond and liability on 1,262 acres at the Kayenta Mine.

 Location: Forest Lake Chapter House (outdoors)

 Time: 9 AM to 12 PM MDT (Navajo rez time)

 For more information on a Bond Release and Liability, check out our recorded info session from 2022 discussing other areas up for Bond Release.
 Please note that the information in the video is from another area of bond release.
 The sentence above in bold reflects the current area being discussed on Thursday, August 24, 2023.

 Link to Peabody applications: https://www.osmre.gov/…/regulating-active…/indian-lands (scroll down to “Kayenta Mine Complex).

 If you are unable to make the in-person public meeting but would like to submit a comment, please email your comment to Amy Ryser with the Office of Surface Mining Reclamation and Enforcement at email@example.com.